SolidHal/PrawnOS/README.md

 cd /InstallResources/
 ./InstallToUSB
 ```
-congratulations: you are done!
-But you probably already knew that.
+Congratulations: you are done!
 Welcome to PrawnOS.
 You should probably change the root password and make a user, but I'm not your boss or anything so I'll leave that to you.
-If you want a hint on how to connect to wifi, check out [this down below](#connecting-to-wifi-in-a-basic-environment)
+If you want a quick guide on how to connect to wifi, check out [this down below](#connecting-to-wifi-in-a-basic-environment)

 #### For everyone else, two scripts need to be ran.